 I learned how to build focus by learning to control my thoughts before, during and even after an agility run.
 One of the biggest helps for me was learning the importance of focusing on the run itself, not on the outcome.

 So often I'll hear handlers comment, "We really need this Q!"
 A handler focused on qualifying is focusing not on the agility course but only on the finish line.
 A Q happens after the dog finishes the last obstacle.
 Placing focus there means ignoring how success is achieved in agility, and success is achieved on and between all of the other obstacles on the agility course.
 Focusing on the Q is focusing on the end.
 The focus should be on the process of getting that Q. It should be placed on the tiny details the handler must communicate to the dog throughout the run.
 That's where the process of Qing occurs.
 That's where success lies.

-Unfortunately I am not 100 percent focused all of the time, however I no longer feel overwhelmed when attempting to focus on the course verses focusing on the Q. I am able to put my mental strengths to bear to minimize thoughts of the Q and the outcome.
+Unfortunately I am not 100 percent focused all of the time; however, I no longer feel overwhelmed when attempting to focus on the course versus focusing on the Q. I am able to put my mental strengths to bear to minimize thoughts of the Q and the outcome.
 I am able to minimize random thoughts that distract during a run.
 When I am at my best, I am extremely focused, and we hit the zone.

 A "zone" run is when it feels like time actually slows.
 You feel like you are running in slow motion.
 Your thoughts are crystal clear.
 Your hearing and vision may become more acute.
 Your thinking, while happening at the speed of the run, feels strong and controlled and yet slow.
 You feel may feel totally connected to your dog.